You can now pay upfront for your energy for the next year – but is it a good deal?

 You also get 1% interest each month on this credit – after the supplier takes off your monthly use.

-Plus, under regulator Ofgem's safety-net rules, your credit is protected if the worst were to happen and the supplier went under.
+Under regulator Ofgem's safety-net rules, your credit is protected if the worst happened and the supplier went under.

 What if I use more or less energy than I paid for?

 If you end up using less energy than expected, you'll get anything you overpaid back at the end of the 12 months.
 If you use more energy, you'll need to pay an additional sum to cover that.